 Sofia Rune – brilliant scholar who shares things that are both insightful and valuable

 MildThrone – up and comer with a small following for now, but I think this account is on the rise!

-That’s it, internet friend!
-Thanks for taking the time to read this post.
-I hope you enjoy it!
-Moreover, I hope you have a very nice day and a most excellent week!
+That’s it for this week, internet friend!
+Thanks for reading this far!
+I hope you have a very nice day and a most excellent week.